yodle/griddle/README.md

 ## Idl Dependencies Via Jar

 All the above examples demonstrate idl dependencies being propogated via gradle project dependencies.
 However the gradle project that hosts the thrift files may not live in the same overall build as the project that consumes them.
 This example demonstrates one set of projects producing idl jars and a separate project depending on them through an intermediate maven repo (on the local filesystem) rather than via a direct gradle project dependcency.
+This example shows a pure `idl` dependency, however `compiledIdl` dependencies also work.
+Jar based dependencies could be used in place of any of the project dependencies in any of the above sample projects.

+Note that in the sample project itself, there is an explicitly added dependency from the consuming project to the producing projects' uploadArtifacts tasks.
+This is done purely to enable a single `gradle build` to build the sample project.
+In a real project, it would be expected that the producing projects would upload their atifacts to something like Nexus or Artifactory as one step, and as a completely separate step the consumer would be built and pull those artifacts down.

 * 'idl-base' contains a base thrift file